live-codes/livecodes/docs/docs/features/import.md

 - Style files starting with `style.` or `styles.`
 - Script files starting with `script.`, `app.`, `main.` or `index.`

-While Markup files starting with `readme.` are given lower priority.
+While README, markdown files and files with no extension are given lower priority.

 Alternatively, files can be specified using the `files` [query param](../configuration/query-params.md).
 It takes a **comma-separated list** of filenames.
 The first 3 found files are loaded.
 If 1 or 2 files are specified, only these will be loaded.
 The first matching file is shown by default in the active editor.